google/dawn/docs/origin-trial-changes.md

 * Taking the address of a vector component is no longer allowed.
 * Module-scope declarations can no longer alias a builtin name. [tint:1318](https://crbug.com/tint/1318)
+* It is now an error to call a function either directly or transitively, from a loop continuing block, that uses `discard`. [tint:1302](https://crbug.com/tint/1302)

 ### Deprecated Features